 - Carry out the CMP in accordance with the adopted "Lexington Area MPO Congestion Management Process Overview" document. - Coordinate with key implementing/operational agencies through the MPO's Congestion Management Air Quality Committee (CMAQC). - Work with stakeholder groups to identify, acquire and utilize the best available congestion-related data to evaluate and monitor system performance.
-Promising technologies include travel speed data collected by various wireless technologies.
-The MPO will continue to participate in the acquisition and analysis of this data.
-The CMAQC will act as the professional forum to discuss and apply the data to develop conclusions and results.
+In FY2019, the MPO in coordination with LFUCG Traffic Engineering acquired INRIX Travel Data and Analytics Platform.
+The CMAQC will act as the professional forum to discuss and apply the data to develop conclusions and solutions.
+LFUCG Traffic Engineering and the MPO will utilize this cutting edge tool and data to manage congestion within the MPO area. - Track federally required performance measures and other measures of local interest and importance.
+Federally required performance targets are set at the state level and have been adopted and supported by the MPO.

-- Track federally required performance measures and other measures of local interest and importance.
-Federally required performance targets will be set at the state level and be adopted and supported by the MPO. - Review congestion management corridors to identify segments and intersections that create significant traffic congestion problems and barriers to inform the development of the MTP. - Identify proposed projects, programs and strategies to reduce congestion, improve system reliability, and increase job access opportunities that will be included within the MTP. - Coordinate with the LFUCG Divisions of Planning, Engineering, Traffic Engineering, Police and the KYTC, University of Kentucky, transportation consultants, public safety agencies, and other stakeholders to help manage traffic congestion in the MPO area. - Work with KYTC and LFUCG Traffic Engineering maintain the MPO area's ITS Architecture. - Continue to supplement the KYTC Statewide Architecture by supporting KYTC and other stakeholders in the maintenance and update of the regional ITS architecture. - Monitor air quality regulations and continue to coordinate with the KYTC, the Kentucky Division for Air Quality (DAQ), FHWA, LFUCG Environmental Quality and other stakeholders to ensure compliance with the Clean Air Act. - Review local air quality monitor readings to track trends and compliance with air quality standards and report findings to the CMAQC. - Participate in quarterly interagency group conference calls, workshops, seminars/webinars and other useful air quality related activities. - Coordinate the application process for proposed Congestion Mitigation and Air Quality (CMAQ) projects sponsored by local public agencies.
+- Using acquired INRIX data, review congestion on the CM Network and identify and rank segments and intersections that create significant traffic congestion bottlenecks. - Identify proposed projects, programs and strategies to reduce congestion, improve system reliability, and increase job access opportunities. - Coordinate with the LFUCG Divisions of Planning, Engineering, Traffic Engineering, Police and the KYTC, University of Kentucky, transportation consultants, public safety agencies, and other stakeholders to help manage traffic congestion in the MPO area. - Seek qualified consultants to assist with any highly complex and technical efforts to identify, assess, evaluate, and quantify congestion and/or to maintain the MPO's ITS Architecture. - Update MPO ITS Architecture to supplement the KYTC Statewide Architecture. - Maintain ITS Architecture in coordination with KYTC and other stakeholders. - The CMC will review, revise if necessary, and approve sponsorship of the annual ITS/CMS projects proposal for SLX funding. - Monitor air quality regulations and continue to coordinate with the KYTC, the Kentucky Division for Air Quality (DAQ), FHWA, LFUCG Environmental Quality and other stakeholders to ensure compliance with the Clean Air Act. - Review local air quality monitor readings to track trends and compliance with air quality standards and report findings to the CMAQC. - Participate in quarterly interagency group conference calls, workshops, seminars/webinars and other useful air quality related activities. - Coordinate the application process for proposed Congestion Mitigation and Air Quality (CMAQ) projects sponsored by local public agencies.
 Provide guidance to applicants and assist with air quality analysis when appropriate. - Coordinate the prioritization/ranking of CMAQ projects through MPO Committees and submit to the KYTC for final project selection.